Sol-Blanket™ will reflect 97% of the radiant heat in your attic.

 The technology behind Sol-Blanket Insulation™ was initially created by NASA in 1954 as a reflective and lightweight material.
-This product was utilized by NASA in the Apollo and Gemini missions to keep astronauts guarded from the intense heat and cold conditions.
+This product was utilized by NASA in the Apollo and Gemini missions to keep astronauts shielded from the intense heat and cold fluctuations encountered in space.
+Firefighters use aluminum coated blankets to deploy as emergency shelters as a last resort when their lives are endangered.
 Now the same material can be utilized in your home.

 Benefits of the Sol-Blanket Insulation™:

 - Doesn’t have harmful particles that can get into your lungs (like fiberglass)

 - Adds an effective R-value* to boost thermal efficiency

 - Will never compress, so the quality will never degrade